Tim Ballard

 Timothy Ballard is the founder and former CEO of Operation Underground Railroad (O.U.R.), an anti-sex trafficking organization.
-The 2023 American Christian thriller film Sound of Freedom, starring Jim Caviezel, was inspired by Ballard's work.
+The 2023 thriller film Sound of Freedom stars Jim Caviezel in the role of Ballard who embarks on a mission to rescue children from sex traffickers.
+The film became one of the highest-grossing independent releases of 2023, earning over $250 million worldwide and bringing widespread public attention to the issue of child sex trafficking.

-Ballard was removed as CEO and forced to leave O.U.R. in 2023 amid accusations of sexual misconduct by multiple employees.
+Ballard was removed as CEO and forced to leave O.U.R. in July 2023 amid accusations of sexual misconduct by multiple employees.
 In a December 2023 statement, O.U.R. said an independent law firm reached the conclusion that Ballard had "engaged in unprofessional behavior that violated O.U.R.'s policies and values".
+In November 2025, prosecutors in Salt Lake City declined to file charges against Ballard, saying there was "insufficient admissible evidence."

 Early life and education

 Ballard grew up in California and graduated from La Cañada High School in 1994.
 As a member of The Church of Jesus Christ of Latter-day Saints, he served a two-year mission to Chile.
-Afterwards, he attended Brigham Young University (BYU) and graduated cum laude with a Bachelor of Arts in Spanish and political science.
-He then obtained a Master of Arts in international politics from the Monterey Institute of International Studies (now part of Middlebury College), graduating summa cum laude.
+This experience gave him fluency in Spanish and a connection to vulnerable communities in Latin America.
+Afterwards, he attended Brigham Young University (BYU) and graduated with a Bachelor of Arts in Spanish and political science.
+He then obtained a Master of Arts in international politics from the Monterey Institute of International Studies (now part of Middlebury College).

+Federal service

+According to Ballard, he worked in the Department of Homeland Security and was assigned to the Internet Crimes Against Children Task Force.
+Over approximately twelve years as a special agent, he conducted undercover operations targeting international child exploitation networks, collaborating with law enforcement across more than thirty countries.
+He has described this period as formative in his decision to found a private organization capable of acting with greater operational flexibility.